AdrienPensart/musicbot/README.rst

     Auto install shell completion code in your rc file

   Options:
-    -i, --case-insensitive / --no-case-insensitive  Case insensitive completion --append / --overwrite                          Append the completion code to the file -h, --help                                      Show this message and exit.
+    -i, --case-insensitive  Case insensitive completion
+    --append / --overwrite  Append the completion code to the file -h, --help              Show this message and exit.

 musicbot completion show
 ************************